 Historical & Cultural Landmarks in the Caribbean

-Historic Bridgetown and its Garrison was the focus of trade-based English expansion in the Americas and was one of the earliest established towns with a fortified port in the Caribbean network of military and maritime-mercantile outposts of the British Atlantic.
+Historic Bridgetown and its Garrison were the focus of trade-based English expansion in the Americas.
+The Barbados Garrison was the largest in the British Colonies in the 18th and 19th centuries.
+It was one of the earliest established towns with a fortified port in the outposts of the British Atlantic.

-The Historic Center of Camagüey World Heritage site constitutes an outstanding urban architectural type in Latin America, featured by its irregular urban layout that produced an unusual system of squares, minor squares, serpentine streets, alleys, urban blocks and plots system.
+The Historic Center of Camagüey, a World Heritage Site, constitutes an outstanding urban architectural type in Latin America, featured by its irregular urban layout that produced an unusual system of squares, minor squares, winding streets, alleys, urban blocks and plots system.

 The Spanish system of fortifications in San Juan, Puerto Rico, is the oldest European construction in the United States and one of the oldest in the New World.
 These fortifications guarded the entrance to San Juan Bay and protected Spanish commerce in the Caribbean basin.

-These Haitian monuments date from the beginning of the 19th century, when Haiti proclaimed its independence.
-The Palace of Sans Souci, the buildings at Ramiers, and the Citadel serve as universal symbols of liberty, being the first monuments to be constructed by black slaves who had gained their freedom.
+The National History Park includes Haitian monuments dating from the beginning of the 19th century when Haiti proclaimed independence.
+The Palace of Sans Souci, the buildings at Ramiers, and the Citadel are universal symbols of liberty constructed by black slaves who had gained freedom.